 - A certified copy and Vietnamese translation of the parent company’s letter of appointment of the Head of Branch;

-- A certified copy and Vietnamese translation of the audited financial statements or certificates of fulfillment of tax liabilities or financial obligations of the last fiscal year or equivalent documents as proof of existence and operation of the parent company issued or certified by competent authorities where such foreign trader is established;
+- A certified copy and Vietnamese translation of the audited financial statements or certificates of fulfilment of tax liabilities or financial obligations of the last fiscal year or equivalent documents as proof of existence and operation of the parent company issued or certified by competent authorities where such foreign trader is established;

 - A certified copy and Vietnamese translation of the Memorandum and Articles of Association of the Branch;